Wolverine: 11 Actors Who Could Replace Hugh Jackman

-This year has been an interesting one for Fox’s X-Men film franchise.
+It’s been an interesting time for Fox’s X-Men film franchise, recently.
 While Deadpool became one of 2016’s biggest financial hits, the decidedly more expensive X-Men: Apocalypse — which rounds out the trilogy that started in 2011 with X-Men: First Class — underperformed and earned a very tepid response from fans and critics alike.
 Regardless, the series’ future looks bright.
 In addition to a Deadpool sequel, Fox is developing a number of directions they could take the X-Men franchise in coming years.

 1. Tom Hardy

 Since Jackman himself name-dropped the Mad Max: Fury Road star as a potential replacement, Hardy has been especially prominent among recast rumors.
 We’ve already made our case for why he would be a wise choice, but only time will tell if the actor actually lands the role.

 In his most recent film effort, Taron Egerton — best known as the scrappy-then-suave lead of Kingsman: The Secret Service — starred opposite Jackman in Eddie the Eagle.
 So perhaps it makes sense that the young actor is anxious to take on his co-star’s most iconic role.

 3. Aaron Paul

 This actor may be well-known to fans of Breaking Bad, but he has yet to really establish himself on the big-screen.
 A role like Wolverine — which involves just as much attitude as an actor can spare — could be the big break he needs to recover from tepid film entries like Need for Speed.